afifa17112005/Correlation_Regression/README.md

-    NAME:Amirthavarshini.R.D
+    NAME:AFIFA.A
-    REGISTER NO :212223040013
+    REGISTER NO :212223040008
-#EX:3 Correlation and regression for data analysis
+# EX:3 Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line